Learn-Apache-Spark/SparkML/README.md

 # SparkML
-Spark ML with pyspark
+Take your first steps with Spark ML and pyspark

-This is part of an Online Course for Learning Spark ML with PySpark.

-For using it, please contact me on [Twitter](https://twitter.com/AdiPolak).

 # Getting started:
 Make sure you have docker installed on your device.